quangis/quangis-web/README.md

 nodes.
 The edges represent transformations between these concepts.

 These transformation graphs are constructed automatically.
-A workflow simply connects individual tool applications, and we have manually annotated the [tools][tls] with [CCT][cct] expressions that capture the underlying conceptual transformation.
+A workflow connects individual tool applications, and we have manually annotated the [tools][tls] with [CCT][cct] expressions that capture the underlying conceptual transformation.
 The [`transformation-algebra`][ta] library parses these expressions into subgraphs for every tool application.
-It then stitches them together, using type inference to find the correct [CCT][cct] types at every node.
+It then stitches them together, using type inference to find the most specific [CCT][cct] type at every node.

 #### Query formulator

-A *web interface* presents users with a constrained natural language, using [blockly][blo].
+A *web interface* presents users with a constrained natural language, using [`blockly`][blo].
 The interface passes the user's question on to the rest of the pipeline.
-The implementation can be found in the current repository.
+At the end of the pipeline, it presents a set of workflows to the user as possible solutions to their task.
+The implementation is in this repository, [`quangis-web`][web].

 #### Query translator

-The user's input is parsed into a tree and then further into a *transformation query*, which is essentially a transformation graph that represents only parts of the workflow.
+The user's natural language question is parsed into a tree and then further into a *transformation query*, which is essentially a transformation graph that represents only parts of the workflow.
 Leaf nodes may have keywords, to be matched with possible data sources.
 This is implemented in the [`geo-question-parser`][gqp] module.

 #### Query executor